 High Implementation Costs: Facial recognition requires top-quality cameras and advanced software to ensure accuracy and speed.
 However, Allied Market Research predicts that technological advancements are likely to reduce the prices of facial recognition systems in the future.

 Data Storage: The video and high-quality images required for facial recognition take up a significant amount of storage.
 In order for facial recognition systems to be effective, they only process about 10 to 25% of videos.
 This leads organizations to use numerous computers to process everything and to do it quickly.

 Changes in Appearance and Camera Angle: Any major changes in appearance, including facial hair and weight changes, can throw off the technology.
 In these instances, a new picture is required.
 Camera angle can also cause issues because multiple angles are needed to identify a face.

 There are various pros and cons to facial recognition technology.
 Whether good or bad, the technology is probably here to stay.
-If you have questions about facial recognition technology, give our experts at RTI a call!
-We can help you decide if the technology will benefit your organization and how to best implement it.
+RTI offers numerous security cameras that will help your organization be secure.
+We can help you decide if monitoring technology will benefit your organization and how to best implement it.

 Date Last Updated: 1/24/20